ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "A little."

-"Oh! then--some time or other we shall be happy to hear you.
-Our instrument is a capital one, probably superior to----You shall try it some day.
+"Oh! then -- some time or other we shall be happy to hear you.
+Our instrument is a capital one, probably superior to --  -- You shall try it some day.
 Do your sisters play and sing?"

 "One of them does."